Wednesday season two may be leaving Netflix

 Fans have praised the show’s writing and Ortega’s performance as the sullen teenager, with many looking forward to what seems like an inevitable second season.

-In spite of its huge success, however, Wednesday is yet to be renewed by Netflix for a second series.
+In spite of its huge success, however, Wednesday hasn’t yet been renewed by Netflix for a second series.
 The show’s popularity all but guarantees that one will happen, but the question is: where?

 Netflix will be keen to keep Wednesday on its platform, but the streamer might not have a choice in the matter due to the fact the series is a Metro-Goldwyn-Mayer (MGM) product.